sn0w12/ComfyUI-Sn0w-Scripts/README.md

 >    </details>

 ## Prompt Combine
-> Combines 4 string to a single string.
+> Combines multiple strings with a specified separator and optionally simplifies the result by removing redundant or incompatible tags.
 > <details>
 >    <summary>ℹ️ <i>See More Information</i></summary>
 >
->    - Combines 4 strings into one with a seperator, but only adds the seperator of there isnt one already at the end of the string.
->    - Removes any duplicate words.
+>    - **Inputs**: Accepts up to four strings and a `separator` to combine them.
+An optional boolean `simplify` flag determines whether to simplify the combined string by removing redundant or incompatible tags based on predefined categories.
+>    - **Simplification Process**: If enabled, the simplification process identifies and removes redundant tags (e.g., when a tag is fully encompassed by another, more descriptive tag) and tags incompatible with the identified subject's facing direction.
+>    - **Outputs**: Returns a combined string (`PROMPT`) with or without simplification, and a string (`REMOVED_TAGS`) listing tags that were removed during the simplification process.
 >
 >    ![Prompt Combine](./imgs/prompt_combine.png)
 >    </details>

 ## Lora Stacker
 > Outputs a list of loras for Lora Tester.
+Does not load any loras by itself.
 > <details>
 >    <summary>ℹ️ <i>See More Information</i></summary>
 >